khusrav13/StarDB_Routing/README.md

 Let's make our first API request to the Star Wars API!

-Open up a terminal and use curl or httpie to make an API request for a resource.
+Open up a terminal and use curl or http to make an API request for a resource.
 In the example below, we're trying to get the first planet, Tatooine:

 **http swapi.dev/api/planets/1/**